 - 7. What is the warranty on the vacuum?

 - 8. Are there any favorite types of apartment vacuums?

 Moving into a new apartment or studios for school or work?
 If you’re like most of those people, you’ll need to buy a set of household supplies and electronic appliances to outfit your new home.
 Whether you have high pile carpeting, vinyl tiles, hardwood floors or have furry friends at home, you’ll save time with a vacuum cleaner that’s right for the size of your small apartment or studio.

 In this article, we’ve brought together the 10 best vacuums for cleaning small to medium sized apartments and studios alike.
 We’ve ranked them according to their cleaning performance, versatility, built-quality, number of attachments and value for money, so you won’t have to go through all the vacuum models available on the market.

-Top Rated Vacuums for Apartment Living Comparison Chart
+Comparing the Top 10 Vacuums for Apartment Living

 Below is a comparison chart of 10 best vacuums for apartment living that came out on top after our in-depth testing.
 We’ve arranged them from top to bottom and listed the key details for each, like key features and cost, to help you find the ideal one that fits your needs.